 EN 295 Advanced Expository Prose

 EN 310 The Bible in Literature

 EN 330 Poetry: Reading and Analysis

 EN 371 Professional Editing

 EN 410 Postcolonial Literature

 EN 420 Ecocriticism

+Electives

 To meet senior level requirements in the program, 24 credits of electives must be taken at the senior level.

+Arts and Science Electives 24 credits

+Open Electives 18 credits

+General Requirements for Completion and Graduation

-- Completion of Core Requirements - Completion of a total of 120 credits (as outlined above) - A minimum of 72 credits must be taken at the 200-level or higher - A maximum of 72 credits taken in any one discipline - A Cumulative Grade Point Average (CGPA) of at least 2.0, with a CGPA of at least 2.0 in EN courses
+- Completion of Core Requirements

+- Completion of a total of 120 credits (as outlined above)

+- A minimum of 72 credits must be taken at the 200-level or higher

+- A maximum of 72 credits taken in any one discipline

+- A Cumulative Grade Point Average (CGPA) of at least 2.0, with a CGPA of at least 2.0 in EN courses

-General Studies Program • Chair: Dr. Ken Nickel
+General Studies Program • Chair: Dr. Kyle Jantzen

 Bachelor of Arts: General Studies 3 year - 90 credits

 The General Studies program is the quintessential liberal arts university program.
 It gives students the widest array of choices from the arts and sciences curriculum and it encourages a synthetic approach to the university intellectual experience.
 All courses are taken in specific programs and disciplines but combine to provide students with an excellent foundational university degree.
 General Studies students are entitled to identify one specific discipline in which they may want to minor, but in keeping with the programmatic intent to promote choice, no particular minor is encouraged nor required.
 The program intends to develop critical thinking skills across the spectrum of Ambrose course offerings, hoping to promote a desire for intellectual integration in the context of Christian thought.

+Profile of the Graduating Student

+The graduating student will:

-- possess a breadth of understanding from engagement with a variety of academic disciplines; - · possess critical reading and thinking skills; - possess skills in research, analysis, and the organization of ideas: - possess the intellectual tools to live a life of integrated faith and reason.
+- possess a breadth of understanding from engagement with a variety of academic disciplines; - · possess critical reading and thinking skills; - possess skills in research, analysis, and the organization of ideas; - possess the intellectual tools to live a life of integrated faith and reason.
+Career and Education Paths The graduating student will: